deepikachhillar/deepikachhillar.github.io/nav/teaching.md

 weight: 2
 group: teaching
 ---
-I taught BADM 313, Strategic Human Resource Management in Fall 2021.
-My mid-term rating was 4.25 and I thoroughly enjoyed class discussions with the students.
+I taught BADM 313, Strategic Human Resource Management in Fall 2021 (17-week course).
+My mid-term rating as an instructor was 4.25 and I thoroughly enjoyed class discussions with the students.

 {% for course in site.data.courses %}
 <div class="row" name="{{ course.id }}">